-This ordinance reorganizes and clarifies current provisions related to ordinance enforcement and penalties for ordinance violations (it does not significantly alter current penalties).
+This ordinance reorganizes and clarifies current provisions related to ordinance enforcement and penalties (it does not significantly alter current penalties).
 This ordinance also clarifies and coordinates the enforcement responsibilities of the Commission and the City Building Inspection Division.
-This ordinance adds a new provision authorizing the City to seek a court injunction to halt continuing violations.
-It also clarifies the Commission's current authority to issue a restoration order to a property owner who acts without a required "certificate of appropriateness" (see above).
+This ordinance adds a provision authorizing the City to seek a court injunction to halt continuing violations.
+It also strengthens and clarifies the Commission's current authority to issue remedial orders for properties altered without a required "certificate of appropriateness" (see above).

-A person who violates this ordinance is subject to a court-ordered forfeiture of not less than \$250 nor more than \$500 per violation; except that a violation committed within 36 months after an initial forfeiture judgment is subject to a forfeiture of not less than \$500 nor more than \$1,000 per violation, and a violation committed within 36 months after a second forfeiture judgment is subject to a forfeiture of at least \$1,000 per violation.
+A person who violates this ordinance or a lawful order issued under this ordinance is subject to a courtordered forfeiture of not less than \$250 nor more than \$500 per violation; except that a violation committed within 36 months after an initial forfeiture judgment is subject to a forfeiture of not less than \$500 nor more than \$1,000 per violation, and a violation committed within 36 months after a second forfeiture judgment is subject to a forfeiture of at least \$1,000 per violation.
 Each day of violation, and each violation of a separate provision of this ordinance, constitutes a separate violation.

-Under this ordinance, the City Attorney on behalf of the Commission may petition a court of competent jurisdiction to issue an injunction prohibiting a continuing violation of this ordinance.
+Under this ordinance, the City Attorney on behalf of the Commission may petition a court of competent jurisdiction to issue an injunction prohibiting a continuing violation of this ordinance or a lawful order issued under this ordinance.
 The City Attorney may petition the court to issue an ex parte restraining order or temporary injunction pending the issuance of a permanent injunction, and may ask the court to grant other relief as appropriate.